inhyuk-hwang/inhyuk-hwang.github.io/index.md

 Thanks for visiting my website!

 I’m a Postdoctoral Researcher at the Institute of Economic Research, Seoul National University.
 I’m an applied microeconomist with research interests in health economics and demographic economics.
-My work explores how diseases and public policies affect individual health, healthcare utilization, and fertility decisions.
+My work explores how disease crises and public policies affect individual health, healthcare utilization, and fertility decisions.

 <a href="/assets/InhyukHwang_CV.pdf" download style="text-decoration: underline; color: #0366d6;">CV</a> <span>|</span> Email: <a href="mailto:gn121259@naver.com" style="text-decoration: underline; color: #0366d6;">gn121259[at]naver.com</a>